What Is a Reverse Mortgage?

 • Upfront and ongoing reverse mortgage costs

-Here’s a look at a few reverse mortgage examples to illustrate how equity plays a role in how much you can borrow.
-In each instance below, the homeowner has a single-unit property and is taking out a HECM with the lump sum payment option.
+Here’s a look at a few reverse mortgage examples to illustrate how equity affects how much you can borrow.
+In each instance below, the homeowner has a single-family home and takes out a HECM with the lump-sum payment option.

 Reverse mortgage example #1

-In the scenario above, the borrower owes the home outright, so they have 100% equity.
-They qualify for an estimated lump sum payment of $197,312, representing about 49% of the home’s value.
+In the scenario above, the borrower owns the home outright and has 100% equity.
+They qualify for an estimated lump-sum payment of $197,312 — about 49% of the home’s value.

 Reverse mortgage example #2

 In this reverse mortgage example, the borrower owes $100,000 on their mortgage.
-They qualify for an estimated lump sum of $97,312.
+They qualify for an estimated lump-sum payment of $97,312.

 Reverse mortgage example #3

-In this scenario, the borrower only has 44% equity in their home, and therefore wouldn’t qualify for a reverse mortgage.
+In this scenario, the borrower has only 44% home equity and wouldn’t qualify for a reverse mortgage.

 Do I have enough equity for a reverse mortgage?

-What you’re eligible for will depend on your circumstances and reverse mortgage terms.
-For example, if you’re younger and the sole titleholder, you’ll need more equity to qualify.
-In the first example above — where the homeowner owns a $400,000 home outright — a 62-year-old borrower would only receive a $176,360 lump sum.
+Your eligibility depends on your circumstances and the terms of your reverse mortgage.
+For example, if you’re younger and the sole titleholder, you’ll receive a smaller payout.
+Consider the first example above of a 72-year-old homeowner owning a $400,000 home outright and getting a $197,312 lump sum — a 62-year-old borrower in the same situation would receive only a $176,360 lump sum.

-The payment type you select will also affect your loan amount.
-In many cases, you may receive more with a monthly payment or credit line option than with a single disbursement.
+The payment option you select will also affect your loan amount.
+In many cases, you may receive more with a monthly payment or credit line option than a lump-sum payout.

-A reverse mortgage calculator can estimate your payout; however, a HECM counselor approved by the U.S. Department of Housing and Urban Development (HUD) and reputable reverse mortgage lenders will provide more accurate figures based on your financial situation.
+A reverse mortgage calculator can estimate your payout, but a HUD-approved HECM counselor and reputable reverse mortgage lenders can provide more accurate figures based on your financial situation.

-Having enough home equity is one of several reverse mortgage requirements.
-Again, the exact qualifications will depend on your lender and reverse mortgage program.
-For the HECM program, you’ll need to meet borrower and property requirements enforced by the Federal Housing Administration (FHA).
-Here’s a look at how to qualify for a reverse mortgage:
+The exact requirements you’ll need to meet will depend on your lender and reverse mortgage program.
+For the HECM program, there are borrower and property requirements enforced by the Federal Housing Administration (FHA).
+Here’s how to qualify for a reverse mortgage:

 HECM borrower requirements

-Must be able to pay property taxes, insurance and homeowners association (HOA) fees (if applicable)
+• Must be able to pay property taxes, insurance and any applicable homeowners association (HOA) fees

 HECM property requirements

-Property must meet FHA property standards and flood requirements
+• Must meet FHA property standards and flood zone requirements

 If you don’t meet your lender’s equity requirements for a reverse mortgage loan, you may have other options.
-Whether your primary goal is to access your home equity or reduce your mortgage payments, one of the alternatives below may fit your situation.
+Whether your goal is to access your home equity or lower your mortgage payments, one of the alternatives below may fit your needs.

 Refinance

-If you’re looking to reduce your financial obligations but don’t meet your lender’s reverse mortgage requirements, refinancing your home with a traditional, forward mortgage can lower your mortgage payments.
-With this option, you’ll still make monthly payments; however, they could be significantly less depending on your loan term, interest rate and outstanding mortgage balance.
+If you want to reduce your financial obligations but don’t qualify for a reverse mortgage, refinancing your home with a traditional, forward mortgage could lower your mortgage payments.
+With this option, you’ll still make monthly payments, but they could be significantly lower, depending on your loan term, interest rate and outstanding mortgage balance.

 Cash-out refinance

-A cash-out refinance provides some of the same benefits of a reverse mortgage, such as access to your home equity.
-But unlike a reverse mortgage, you’ll be rebuilding your equity as you make monthly payments.
+A cash-out refinance provides similar benefits to a reverse mortgage, such as tapping your home equity.
+But unlike a reverse mortgage, you rebuild your equity as you make monthly payments.

-You’ll pay closing costs with a cash-out refinance, and depending on how much you borrow, you may also need to pay private mortgage insurance.
-So be sure to consider whether the cost of a cash-out refinance works for your overall financial plan.
+You’ll pay closing costs with a cash-out refinance, and depending on how much you borrow, you may also need to pay private mortgage insurance (PMI).
+So, be sure to consider whether the cost of a cash-out refinance works for your overall financial plan.

 Home equity loan

-A home equity loan works by providing access to your equity and could be a cheaper alternative to a reverse mortgage.
-Like a reverse mortgage loan with a single disbursement, you’ll receive a lump sum upfront; however, you’ll make scheduled payments.
-That means if you already have a first mortgage, you’ll have two monthly loan payments to manage.
-If you experience difficulty handling all your obligations, you could lose your home to foreclosure.
+A home equity loan provides access to your equity and may be a cheaper alternative to a reverse mortgage.
+Like a reverse mortgage with a single disbursement, you receive a lump sum upfront.
+But unlike a reverse mortgage, you’ll make fixed monthly payments.
+This means if you already have a first mortgage, you’ll have two loan payments to manage each month.
+If you default on your payments, you could lose your home to foreclosure.

 Home equity line of credit

-A home equity line of credit (HELOC) is similar to a home equity loan in that it’s an additional loan on top of your existing mortgage (if you have one).
-However, instead of receiving a lump sum payment, you’ll have continued access to your available equity, similar to how a credit card works, during a specific time period.
+A home equity line of credit (HELOC) is similar to a home equity loan in that it’s an additional loan on top of your existing mortgage.
+However, instead of receiving a lump sum, you have ongoing access to your available equity — similar to a credit card — during a specific time period.

 Home sale

-If your home is too big or too costly to maintain, a cheaper alternative to a reverse mortgage is to sell it and downsize to a smaller, less expensive home or apartment.
-With this strategy, you can use the proceeds from the sale to purchase or lease your new place.
-If you opt for an apartment complex or community designed for senior residents, you’ll likely have access to on-site amenities — an added bonus.
+If your home is too big or expensive to maintain, a cheaper alternative to a reverse mortgage is to sell it and downsize to a smaller, more affordable house or apartment.
+With this strategy, you can use the sale proceeds to purchase or lease your new place.
+If you opt for an apartment complex or community designed for seniors, you’ll likely have access to on-site amenities — an added bonus.

 Retirement savings